 - Entertainment Subscriptions – No Netflix, Amazon Prime, Cable TV, Disney or any of that sort.
 I use YouTube for everything

-- Multiple Gadgets – You won’t believe what I am about to say – between Khushi and me, we had 1 desktop, 1 laptop, 2 netbooks, 2 tablets, 3 phones and a Kindle!?!?!?!
+- Multiple Gadgets – You won’t believe what I am about to say: between Khushi and me, we had a desktop, a laptop, 2 netbooks, 2 tablets, 3 phones and a Kindle!?!?!?!
 I mean, seriously!
-When I put all of the gadgets in front of me, I realised how bad it was and sold more than 50% of the gadgets – now we only have what we actually use.
+When I put all the gadgets in front of me, I realised how bad it was and sold more than half of them – now we only have what we actually use.

 - Handwash in plastic bottles – I’ve gone old-school and only use soap bars.